Lalitha05/Zomato_SQL/README.md

 ## 📂 Dataset and Schema

-The database, `zomato_db`, consists of five relational tables:
+The database, `swiggy_db`, consists of five relational tables:

 ### 📌 Table Structures